-PCOS is a hormone disorder related to women’s ovaries and has three main symptoms, one of which is high levels of androgen.
+PCOS is a hormone disorder related to women’s ovaries.
+It has three main symptoms, one of which is high androgen levels.

 As we’ve mentioned before, high levels of androgen aside from teenage years are never a good sign for your hair.

-In most cases, excess androgen will cause noticeable hair loss that will show itself with an overall thinning.
+In most cases, excess androgen will cause noticeable hair loss, showing itself with an overall thinning.

-Syphilis is an STI (sexually transmitted infection) that is divided into four stages based on its progression and symptoms.
+Syphilis is an STI (sexually transmitted infection) divided into four stages based on its progression and symptoms.

 If untreated, starting from the secondary stage, Syphilis can cause bald patches in your scalp where it affects.
 However, these bald spots are usually not permanent and recover when treated.

-Obviously, most chemicals are extremely harmful to our bodies.
+Obviously, most chemicals are incredibly harmful to our bodies.

 Especially for people that work in labs or chemical substance production lines, exposure to poisonous substances such as mercury, lithium, thallium, and arsenic can result in hair loss.